TheRenegadeCoder/sample-programs-website/docs/projects/fibonacci/python/index.md

 if __name__ == "__main__":
     main(sys.argv[1:])

 ```

 {% endraw %}

-[Fibonacci](https://sampleprograms.io/projects/fibonacci) in [Python](https://sampleprograms.io/languages/python) was written by:
+Fibonacci in [Python](https://sampleprograms.io/languages/python) was written by:

 - Marius
 - Parker Johansen

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- shubhragupta-code

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 07 2019 00:40:32.
-The solution was first committed on Oct 06 2018 15:20:01.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution